WindRiver-Labs/wrlinux/scripts/gen-image/doc/target_nxp-ls1028.README.md

     $ cp ./firmware_ls1028ardb_uboot_xspiboot.img ./tmp
     $ sudo umount /dev/sdX*
     $ sudo eject /dev/sdX

+### On Board
+Currently, it only supports SPI nor flash as the board bootloader.
+And please set the on-board switch options as following to enable boot from SPI nor flash:

+    Boot source  SW2[1:8]        SW3[1:8]        SW5[1:8]
+    FSPI NOR     1111_1000       1111_0000       0011_1001

 This should give you a bootable micro SD card device.
 Insert the SD card into SD slot on the board, and then power on, then enter u-boot shell, the image